 The Study Area is located entirely within the MSHCP survey area for the burrowing owl [Exhibit 4 - MSHCP Overlay Map].
 GLA biologists David Smith, Brinna Lee, and Chris Waterston conducted focused surveys for the burrowing owl for all suitable habitat areas within the Study Area.
 Surveys were conducted in accordance with survey guidelines described in the 2006 MSHCP Burrowing Owl Survey Instructions.
 The guidelines stipulate that four focused-survey visits be conducted on separate dates between March 1 and August 31.
 Within areas of suitable habitat, the MSHCP requires a focused burrow survey to map all potentially suitable burrows.
 The burrow survey was conducted on March 22, 2022, along with the first focused owl survey.
-The remaining survey visits were conducted on April 19, May 17, and June 21, 2022.
-The burrowing owl survey visits need to be conducted within a period from one hour prior to sunrise to two hours after sunrise or two hours before sunset to one hour after sunset.
+The remaining survey visits need to be conducted within a period from one hour prior to sunrise to two hours after sunrise or two hours before sunset to one hour after sunset.

 Both the burrow and owl surveys were conducted during weather that was conducive to observing owls outside their burrows and detecting burrowing owl sign and not during rain, high winds (> 20 mph), dense fog, or temperatures over 90°F. Additionally, the focused burrow survey was performed more than 5 days after a rain event.
+Refer to Table 2-1 in Section 2.0 for survey condition details.